 In September 2024, the DTP released the final scoping requirements for the Hexham Wind Farm EES.
 As part of this, a range of detailed studies are being carried out to assess the potential impacts of the Project.
 These include but are not limited to:

-The studies aim to identify potential issues and develop strategies to avoid, minimise or manage any adverse impacts on the environment and the social fabric of the community.
+The studies identify potential issues and develop strategies to avoid, minimise or manage any adverse impacts on the environment and the social fabric of the community.

 Community consultation